A general nonlinear characterization of stochastic incompleteness: Introduction

 The second main result in \cite{GIM} involves nonlinear generalizations of the Cauchy problem for the heat equation \eqref{calore}.
-In particular, uniqueness issues for nonnegative bounded solutions of \eqref{pp1} are investigated, where $\phi=\psi^{-1}$ with $\psi$ as in \eqref{ell}, so that $\phi$ is \emph{concave}, strictly increasing (with $ \phi(0)=0 $), continuous in $[0,+\infty)$ and $ C^1$ in $(0,+\infty)$, $ T \in (0,+\infty] $ and $u_0\in L^\infty(M)$, with $ u_0 \ge 0 $.
-The prototype nonlinearity in \eqref{pp1} is $\phi(u)=u^m$ with $m\in(0,1)$, thus dealing with analogues of the \it fast diffusion equation\rm, see \cite{V}, \cite{DUV}.
-In fact, it is shown in \cite{GIM} that stochastic completeness is equivalent to uniqueness of nonnegative bounded solutions (in the very weak sense) to the Cauchy problem \eqref{pp1} for one, hence all, nonlinearities $\phi$ having the properties stated above.
-It should be mentioned that such result yields the very first example in which nonuniqueness of bounded solutions of the fast diffusion equation with bounded data occurs, since this is exactly the case on all stochastically incomplete manifolds.
-On the contrary, we observe that in \cite{GMP-tams} it is shown that uniqueness of (nonnegative, very weak) solutions to the fast diffusion equations holds even for data which are merely in $L^2_{\mathrm{loc}}(M)$, on a class of manifolds satisfying curvature bounds from below, which are very close to those distinguishing stochastically complete from stochastically incomplete manifolds.
-We also refer to the pioneering paper \cite{HP} for important results originally proved in the Euclidean framework, in which uniqueness is shown for (strong) solutions corresponding to $L^1_{\mathrm{loc}}$ initial data.
+In particular, uniqueness issues for nonnegative bounded solutions to \eqref{pp1} are investigated, where $\phi=\psi^{-1}$ and $\psi$ is the nonlinearity appearing in the elliptic equation \eqref{eqe-intro}, so that $\phi$ is \emph{concave}, strictly increasing (with $ \phi(0)=0 $), continuous in $[0,+\infty)$ and $ C^1$ in $(0,+\infty)$, $ T \in (0,+\infty] $ and $u_0\in L^\infty(M)$, with $ u_0 \ge 0 $.
+In this case, the prototype nonlinearity in \eqref{pp1} is $\phi(u)=u^m$ with $m\in(0,1)$, namely the previously mentioned \it fast diffusion equation\rm, see \cite{DUV, V}.
+In fact, it is shown in \cite{GIM} that stochastic completeness is equivalent to the uniqueness of nonnegative bounded solutions (in the very weak sense) to the Cauchy problem \eqref{pp1} for one, hence all, nonlinearities $\phi$ having the just stated properties.
+We stress that such a result yields the very first example in which nonuniqueness of bounded solutions to the fast diffusion equation with bounded data occurs, as this is the case on all stochastically incomplete manifolds.
+On the contrary, we observe that in \cite{GMP-tams} it is shown that uniqueness of (nonnegative, very weak) solutions to the fast diffusion equation holds even for data that are in $L^2_{\mathrm{loc}}(M)$, on a class of (stochastically complete) manifolds satisfying suitable curvature bounds from below, which are very close to those distinguishing stochastically complete from stochastically incomplete manifolds.
+We also refer to the seminal paper \cite{HP} for important results originally proved in the Euclidean framework, in which uniqueness is shown for (strong) solutions taking $L^1_{\mathrm{loc}}$ initial data.

+In the present paper, we are able to \emph{remove} the \emph{convexity} and \emph{concavity} assumptions on $ \psi $ and, respectively, $ \phi $, which were essential in \cite{GIM}.
+Moreover, we can strongly relax the further hypotheses on such nonlinearities: we \emph{do not} assume any \emph{regularity} of $\psi$ and $ \phi $ beyond continuity and \emph{drop strict monotonicity}.
+In addition, we manage to deal with solutions \it that may change sign\rm, whereas nonnegativity was a crucial requirement for the previous techniques to work.